 Community Connections hosts a variety of children’s programs throughout the year, including mentorship programs, summer day camps, and lunch and after school groups.
 The Child, Youth and Family Services Team offers free services for people in all stages of life, including counselling and parent support.

 Community Connections youth programs include the youth mentoring program, school mentoring, and school (lunch and after school groups) program.
+Children and youth with special needs are also supported.
 Youth workers offer mental health and life skills counselling, including social/emotional regulation and support in safe environments.

 There are many local sports and recreation clubs, organizations and community programs.
 For a list of groups, information on all recreation facilities and up-to-date contact information, contact Community Centre reception or download the latest Program and Leisure Guide.
 The Community Centre also is home to the Revelstoke Aquatic Centre and Okanagan Regional Public Library.
 The Revelstoke Forum, for ice skating, hockey and roller derby, is located at the west end of Vernon Ave.
 The Curling Club is adjacent to the Forum.
 Playgrounds and parks can be found throughout the community.
 A new Skateboard Park opened in October 2018 and is located in Kovach Park, on Edward St.

 The Revelstoke Child and Youth Mental Health and Substance Use (CYMHSU) collaborative is a diverse group of mental health & substance use service providers, stakeholders and community partners.
 The aim is to increase the number of children, youth & their families who receive quality services and supports in our community.
 Engagement, evidence-informed approach, building connections and respecting culture form the basis of its approach.
 Mental health awareness, community development and decreasing barriers to accessing information and services are integral to ‘pathways to care’.